Job Interview Preparation: Advice and 8 Useful Tips

 - The employer wants to discuss in detail your education and work experience.
 Questions will be asked for you to answer.
 This is because often a resume doesn’t give all the information about you.
 The employer wants to explore any questions that the resume didn’t clarify.

-Things for You to Do
+Things for You to Do to Prepare for the Interview

 - Study the company before the interview.
 Read up on the products and/or services the business provides.